Operations & documentation

 The Role of Transportation in Adult Daycare

-Transportation is more than a convenience—it’s a lifeline.
+Transportation is more than a convenience, it can be a lifeline.
 Without it, many seniors are left isolated, unable to access the enriching activities, therapy sessions, or health monitoring services offered by adult day centers.
 Especially for older adults with mobility challenges or cognitive conditions, consistent and stress-free travel is key to maintaining their independence and daily routines.

 The National Aging and Disability Transportation Center (NADTC) emphasizes that transportation is one of the top barriers preventing older adults from accessing care.
 This reinforces the need for providers to view transportation not as an afterthought, but as an essential piece of the care ecosystem.